timothydmorton/obliquity/README.rst

 =========

 Infer the stellar obliquity distribution of transiting planet systems, following Morton & Winn (2014).
-Makes use of the `simpledist <https://github.com/timothydmorton/simpledist>`_ package, which will be installed as a dependency.
+Makes use of the `simpledist <https://github.com/timothydmorton/simpledist>`_ package, which will be installed as a dependency with installation of this package.

 Installation
 ------------